ulyngs/acm-articles-rmd/How to Write ACM Articles With R Markdown.md

 ![step 1 compiled](figures/step1-compiled.png "Step 1 compiled")

 ## Step 2.
 Adjust the LaTeX template to include your content
+Ok, so now we know how to compile to an arbitrary template without putting in any content.
+What we need to know now is how to automatically put in the content we write in R Markdown.

+To do that, we need to know that [pandoc](https://pandoc.org), when compiling from R Markdown to LaTeX, treats text put in $between dollar signs$ in the LaTeX template as a variable to go find in the R Markdown file.

+So, for example, if I in sample-sigchi.tex change `\title{SIG Proceedings Paper in LaTeX Format}` to `\title{$title$}`, then pandoc will go look for a variable `title` in the YAML header of the R Markdown file and plug that in to the LaTeX template.

+So here we have a choice: We could go all the way and put *all of the meta data and random LaTeX settings for the paper into the YAML header*, kinda like what I think has been the idea behind the ['rticles' package](https://github.com/rstudio/rticles).

+I started doing this, but thought a bit about it and concluded that **this is a terrible idea**, because we then must keep on top of the detail of all changes that might be made in the future to the ACM LaTeX template.
+Rather, the route of least effort is to simply make **just minimal changes** that allow us to plug in the body text from the R Markdown document, so that we can reuse all the hard work we put in to writing this body text in the R Markdown format when we output it elsewhere.
+If the ACM LaTeX template changes in the future, then we'll just make these minimal changes again to make it work.

+I concluded that the route of least effort is the following:
+1. Plug in paper title from the YAML header. (explained above; in the Rmd file we will add something like this to the YAML header: `title: This is the Greatest and Best Paper in the World (Tribute)`
+2. Plug in bibliography file from the YAML header (in sample-sigchi.tex, after `\bibliographystyle` change `\bibliography{sample-bibliography}` to `$bibliography$`.
+Then add something like `bibliography: my-bibliography.bib` to the YAML header of your Rmd file.)
+3. Plug in abstract from the Rmd file (in sample-sigchi.tex, replace the text in between `\begin{abstract}` and `\end{abstract}` with simply `$abstract$`.
+Then add something like `abstract: This is the greatest and best abstract in the world.
+Tribute.` to your YAML header.)
+4. Plug in paper content from the Rmd file (in sample-sigchi.tex, after `\maketitle` change `\input{samplebody-conf}` to `$body$`.
+This will make pandoc plug in any content after the YAML header into this section)

+All other metadata (author names, whether you need title notes, etc.) you will just set directly in sample-sigchi.tex - it's just not worth the effort (I think) to set up variables in your YAML header for this.

 ## Step 3.
 Make sure citations are shown correctly